Fennel and Endive Salad

-The reason you want to seek out small fennel is twofold: one, while you will slice off the bottom of the stem/root, you wouldn’t want to cut the whole thing out – this allows the fennel slices to hold their beautiful shape.
-So a younger, smaller bulb of fennel with have a more tender root.
+The smaller fennel bulbs work best for salad and other raw fennel recipes.
+The first reason is that while you will slice off the bottom of the stem/root, ideally you wouldn’t want to cut the whole center core out, which will allow the fennel slices to hold their beautiful shape.
+A younger, smaller bulb of fennel will have a more tender root.

 - Endive and Radicchio Salad with Fresh Mozzarella